maxhbr/LDBcollector/tools/curations/README.md

-# Curation Generator
+# Curations

-This Gradle project contains task to generate package curations.
+This Gradle project contains tasks to manage package curations.
 For example, tasks that use heuristics to generate VCS path curations for packages from large multi-module repositories which are tedious which would otherwise be tedious to write by hand.

+## Generating Curations

-To list all tasks use:
+To list all generation tasks use:

 ```
 ./gradlew tasks --group "generate curations"
 ```

-At this time all tasks use the GitHub API and therefore require GitHub credentials which need to be passed as Gradle properties, for example:
+At this time all generation tasks use the GitHub API and therefore require GitHub credentials which need to be passed as Gradle properties, for example:

 ```